mowoe/heartbeat/README.md

 * The main page ```/``` is for uploading pictures to get checked and find similar faces.
 * To upload new images to heartbeat (which will be processed and faces found on them will be saved) visit ```/upload_new ```

 To actually use heartbeat, each image has to be processed by face recognition software.
 To unload some work off of the webserver, this is done remotely (while this of course can run on the same machine).
-The easiest to do this is again by spawning a docker container:
+The easiest way to do this is again by spawning a docker container:
 ```bash
 sudo docker run --name heartbeat_worker \
                 -d -e HB_HOST=172.17.0.1 \